-4.20 International Engagement Co-Chairs
+4.30 International Engagement Coordinators

-- (a) The International Engagement Co-Chairs are responsible for the planning and execution of the International Welcome Day, Lunar New Year Dinner, and other social events of their choosing. - (b) The International Engagement Co-Chairs may establish a committee to assist in these tasks and seek the assistance of the VPA.
+(a) The International Engagement Coordinators are responsible for the planning and execution of International Welcome Day, Cultural Day, and other social events.

-4.21 The Commerce Week Co-Chairs
+4.31 The Commerce Week Co-Chairs

-- (a) The Commerce Week (TCW) Co-Chairs are responsible for planning and executing a week-long series of events at the beginning of the fall academic term including: - (i) Planning and executing Asper Orientation Day

-- (ii) Coordinating with the Dean's Office for the annual Bachelor of Commerce Luncheon/Dinner - (iii) Producing marketing materials to be distributed to first year students - (iv) Recruiting volunteers for the events, and coordinating with the Commerce Socials Co-Chairs for TCW social. - (b) The Commerce Week Co-Chairs must establish a committee to assist in these tasks and seek the assistance of the VPA.
+- (a) The Commerce Week ("TCW") Co-Chairs are responsible for planning and executing a week-long series of events at the beginning of the fall academic term including: - (i) Asper Orientation Day. - (ii) Producing marketing materials to be distributed to New-to-Asper students. - (iii) Recruiting and training volunteers for the event. - (iv) Coordinating the Commerce on the Quad social with assistance of Commerce Socials Co-Chairs. - (b) The Commerce Week Co-Chairs must establish a committee to assist in these tasks and seek the assistance of the VPSL.

-4.22 Commerce Socials Co-Chairs
+4.32 Commerce Cares Co-Chairs

-- (a) The Commerce Socials Co-Chairs should coordinate Commerce Socials for the benefit of the CSA. - (b) The Commerce Socials Co-Chairs work closely with the VPS when dealing with venues, , partners, suppliers, promotions, and security and external stakeholders. - (c) The Commerce Socials Co-Chairs may establish a committee to assist in these tasks and seek the assistance of the VPS.
+- (a) The Commerce Cares Co-Chairs are responsible for the planning and execution of Student Appreciation Week, the CSA Mentorship Program, and wellness initiatives. - (b) The Commerce Cares Co-Chairs are also responsible for the organizing of the Commerce Cares Coffeehouse and other mental health initiatives to support students. - (c) The Commerce Cares Co-Chairs may establish a committee to assist in these tasks and seek the assistance of the VPSL.